Alpha Sunde Smaby: Career

-Born in Sacred Heart, Minnesota, Smaby graduated from the University of Minnesota and Winona State University.
-She then taught school and then worked for Cargill, Inc. Smaby served in the Minnesota House of Representatives from 1965 until 1969 and was a Democrat.
+Smaby taught school and worked for Cargill before she married in 1939.
+Smaby was the third woman elected to the Minnesota legislature, when she served in the Minnesota House of Representatives for two terms from 1965 until 1969 and was a Democrat.
+In 1967 she helped organize the Minnesota Concerned Democrats, an anti-Vietnam War faction.
 During the 1968 United States presidential election, Smaby was a delegate to the Democratic Party Convention and supported United States Senator Eugene McCarthy.
-Smaby died of cancer in Saint Paul, Minnesota.